How to become a nutritionist or dietitian: My career journey and honest advice

 But I don’t think it’s quite what I expected it to be… Some things were harder and other things turned out to be even more delightful.

-(Insider tip: Despite what your spellcheck tells you – in Australia, we spell it dietitian – not dietician!)
+(Insider tip 1: Despite what your spellcheck tells you – in Australia, we spell it dietitian – not dietician!)

-If you’re wanting to a study or start a career as a nutritionist or dietitian, here is some of my honest advice for becoming a nutritionist or dietitian.
+If you’re wanting to study or start a career as a nutritionist or dietitian, here is some of my honest advice for your career path.

 MY CAREER AS A DIETITIAN AND NUTRITIONIST SO FAR…

-Where did I study, my qualifications and how I started my nutrition career
+Where I studied, my qualifications and what my career path looked like

 What high school subjects do you need to study to become a nutritionist?